 - Improve product experience

-The Guide Center icon is available on every page in Gainsight to access in-app Walkthrough Guides and What’s New Guides.
+The Help Center icon is available on every page in Gainsight to access Documentation, in-app Walkthrough Guides, and What’s New Guides.
+In the Documentation section, you can search for an article from Gainsight Go, as well as view suggested articles based on the page you're on in the Gainsight app.
 When you click a specific walkthrough guide, it navigates you to the page where this guide is deployed.
-What’s New guides display feature announcements and may contain hyperlinks that navigate you to documentation for more detailed information.
-Following image shows the guides available in the Guide Center:
+What’s New contains feature announcements for the most recent Gainsight release.

 In some cases, Gainsight will automatically display a guide (one time only) on a specific page in the app, to help guide product usage.
 At this time, guides and the guide center can not be disabled.
 Gainsight will display guides for specific kinds of users and potentially based on product usage in the future.